 Disclosure: Some of the links on my site are affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-To make the card, I embossed a piece of green card stock with a swirl embossing folder (this is similar), die cut the piece with these Scallops & Rectangles Nesting dies, and attached it to a white card.
-I layered a piece of patterned paper to turquoise card stock and attached the piece to the card.
-Both the pumpkin and the sentiment are attached to the card with foam tape.
+I embossed a piece of green card stock using a pine bough embossing folder (similar to this).
+Then using these Scallops & Rectangles Nesting Dies, I die cut the piece.
+I attached it to a white card and then attached the stamped piece to the card using foam tape.

 Disclosure: Some of the links on my site are affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.